11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 7. Hot Sauce or Tomato Sauce

 What to know: You can use hot sauce or tomato sauce as a paprika substitute if your dish requires a deep red color and a touch of heat.
-Hot sauce would work best as a smoked or hot paprika substitute, while tomato sauce would work for a sweet or regular paprika substitute.
+Hot sauce would work best as a smoked or hot paprika substitute, while tomato sauce would work as a sweet or regular paprika substitute.

 How to substitute: Use one teaspoon of hot sauce for one teaspoon of paprika.